The Missouri City Parks Foundation is a 501(c)(3) nonprofit corporation.

-The Foundation provides fundraising for Missouri City parks.
-The Foundation’s mission is as follows: To facilitate public and private partnerships and investments to enhance community connectivity, open spaces, and park development to make Missouri City an even greater place to live, work, and play.
+Passionate about parks for kids of every age, the Foundation facilitates public and private partnerships and investments to enhance community connectivity, open spaces, park development, to make Missouri City an even greater place to live, work and play.

 City of Missouri City Parks and Recreation